Generalized Poincaré conjecture: Status

-Thus the veracity of the Poincaré conjectures changes according to which category it is formulated in.
-More generally the notion of isomorphism differs between the categories Top, PL, and Diff.
-It is the same in dimension 3 and below.
+Thus the veracity of the Poincaré conjectures is different in each category Top, PL, and Diff.
+In general, the notion of isomorphism differs among the categories, but it is the same in dimension 3 and below.
 In dimension 4, PL and Diff agree, but Top differs.
 In dimensions above 6 they all differ.
 In dimensions 5 and 6 every PL manifold admits an infinitely differentiable structure that is so-called Whitehead compatible.

 History

 The cases n = 1 and 2 have long been known by the classification of manifolds in those dimensions.

 For a PL or smooth homotopy n-sphere, in 1960 Stephen Smale proved for $n\ge 7$ that it was homeomorphic to the n-sphere and subsequently extended his proof to $n\ge 5$; he received a Fields Medal for his work in 1966.
 Shortly after Smale's announcement of a proof, John Stallings gave a different proof for dimensions at least 7 that a PL homotopy n-sphere was homeomorphic to the n-sphere, using the notion of "engulfing".
 E. C. Zeeman modified Stalling's construction to work in dimensions 5 and 6.
 In 1962, Smale proved that a PL homotopy n-sphere is PL-isomorphic to the standard PL n-sphere for n at least 5.
 In 1966, M. H. A. Newman extended PL engulfing to the topological situation and proved that for $n \ge 5$ a topological homotopy n-sphere is homeomorphic to the n-sphere.

 Michael Freedman solved the topological case $n = 4$ in 1982 and received a Fields Medal in 1986.
 The initial proof consisted of a 50-page outline, with many details missing.
 Freedman gave a series of lectures at the time, convincing experts that the proof was correct.
 A project to produce a written version of the proof with background and all details filled in began in 2013, with Freedman's support.
-The project's output, edited by Stefan Behrens, Boldizsar Kalmar, Min Hoon Kim, Mark Powell, and Arunima Ray, with contributions from 20 mathematicians, was published in August 2021 in the form of a 496 page book, The Disc Embedding Theorem.
+The project's output, edited by Stefan Behrens, Boldizsar Kalmar, Min Hoon Kim, Mark Powell, and Arunima Ray, with contributions from 20 mathematicians, was published in August 2021 in the form of a 496-page book, The Disc Embedding Theorem.

 Grigori Perelman solved the case $n = 3$ (where the topological, PL, and differentiable cases all coincide) in 2003 in a sequence of three papers.
 He was offered a Fields Medal in August 2006 and the Millennium Prize from the Clay Mathematics Institute in March 2010, but declined both.

 Exotic spheres

-The generalized Poincaré conjecture is true topologically, but false smoothly in some dimensions.
-This results from the construction of the exotic spheres, manifolds that are homeomorphic, but not diffeomorphic, to the standard sphere, which can be interpreted as non-standard smooth structures on the standard (topological) sphere.
+As the topological Poincaré conjecture holds in all dimensions, in those dimensions where the smooth Poincaré conjecture fails there must exist exotic spheres, that is manifolds that are homeomorphic but not diffeomorphic to the standard sphere.
+In other words, they correspond to non-standard smooth structures on the standard (topological) sphere.

-Thus the homotopy spheres that John Milnor produced are homeomorphic (Top-isomorphic, and indeed piecewise linear homeomorphic) to the standard sphere $S^n$, but are not diffeomorphic (Diff-isomorphic) to it, and thus are exotic spheres: they can be interpreted as non-standard differentiable structures on the standard sphere.
+For example, the homotopy spheres that John Milnor produced are homeomorphic (in fact piecewise linear homeomorphic) to the standard sphere $S^n$, but are not diffeomorphic to it, and are exotic spheres.